influxdata/docs-v2/content/enterprise_influxdb/v1/administration/configure/config-meta-nodes.md

 Default is `"50ms"`.

-The commit timeout is the interval the leader waits between sending messages with the leader's commit index to followerers.
+The commit timeout is the interval that the leader waits between sending messages with the leader's commit index to followerers.
 The default setting should work for most systems.